Incremental Learning of Sparse Attention Patterns in Transformers: Expanding the Initialization Condition

 Therefore, the heads \(V_k(0)\) exhibit a faster dynamics than the attention scores \(s_k\).
 For small timescales \(t\), the heads are approximately aligned with the same direction:

 which satisfies the initialization condition in \Cref{thm:coupling} as \(m_1^\star \geq m_k^\star\) for any \(k \in [\nheads]\).
 Moreover, the second-order Taylor approximation yields:

-By, \Cref{lem:ordering}, we can show that \(\dot{s}_k(0)\) is such that the component of \(s_1^\star\) is the maximal entry.
-Therefore, we expect \(s_k\) to align towards the initialization condition given in \Cref{thm:coupling} for small timescales \(t\):
+By \Cref{lem:ordering}, we can show that \(\dot{s}_k(0)\) is such that the component of \(s_1^\star\) is the maximal entry.
+Therefore, we expect \(s_k\) to align with the initialization condition given in \Cref{thm:coupling} for small timescales \(t\):

-Similar type of analysis also applies to the initializations of \Cref{thm:cooperative,thm:higher}.
+A similar type of analysis also applies to the initializations of \Cref{thm:cooperative,thm:higher}.

-Note that the initialization regimes in our theorems are not towards a particular point but a large set that verifies some ordering.
+Note that the initialization regimes in our theorems are not near a particular point but large sets that satisfy some ordering.
 Coupled with the analysis above, the initialization basin for these theorems can be expanded.
-This contrasts with analyses that rely on vanishing initialization or limits towards critical submanifolds.
+This contrasts with analyses that rely on vanishing initialization or limits toward critical submanifolds.